EQ8 Collector’s Edition BOB Block libraries

 Since the Sixteen Patch design is based upon a 8 x 8 grid, your finished block sizes will finish larger as indicated in the chart below.

-The Sweet Sixteen block files come in all the Qube sizes: 4″, 6″, 8″, 9″, 10″ and 12″ .
-They are color coordinated by size in the shop so you can find the size you need.
+The Sweet Sixteen block files are available for all Qube sizes.
 You only need one size of EQ8 Qube files as EQ8 will let you resize the blocks.

 Complete Instructions including Die Cutting Guide!